On the Edge: America's Middle Neighborhoods

 “One way to think about middle neighborhoods is they are on the edge between growth and decline.
 These are neighborhoods where housing is often affordable and where quality of life—measured by employment rates, crime rates, and public school performance—is sufficiently good that new home buyers are willing to play the odds and choose these neighborhoods over others in hopes they will improve rather than decline.”

-The declining middle class and growing income segregation and inequality in the United States is the backdrop for this publication.
-The authors of On the Edge provide fresh ideas for action and advocate for new and innovative community, housing, and education policies to better support on-the-edge neighborhoods—and create opportunities for the millions of people who live in them.
+The declining middle class and growing income segregation and inequality are the backdrop for this publication.
+The authors of On the Edge provide fresh ideas for action, advocating for new and innovative community, housing, and education policies to support middle neighborhoods and create opportunities for the millions of people who live in them.